×

 • Boosts efficiency per server without requiring a host OS

-3. Hardware-Assited Virtualization
+3. Hardware-Assisted Virtualization

 This technique leverages a computer’s hardware to support and manage fully virtualized virtual machines (VMs).
 Introduced by IBM in 1972 with the System/370, it addressed the inefficiencies of software-based virtualization.